yuanqing/rdd/README.md

 Serving on 0.0.0.0:8888/README.md
 ```

-Here we’re using the `-o` flag (`--open` works, too) to open the rendered page in our default web browser.
+Here we’re using the `-o` flag to open the rendered Markdown document in our default web browser.
 The page will be updated automatically whenever we change `README.md`.
-This is useful for [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).

 ## Usage